-Cheeky Parrot Games has four titles currently in print.
+Cheeky Parrot Games has six titles currently in print.
 All sell reliably at dozens of retail outlets across New Zealand and Australia.
-All are offered in our trademark, sturdy, one-piece magnetic closure box.
+All are offered in our trademark, compact, sturdy, one-piece magnetic closure box.

-Our most recent release began as a self-published card game.
+Our best-selling title Hoard began as a self-published card game.
 We worked with the creators, Weta Digital artists Tim Kings-Lynne and Beck Veitch, to prepare Hoard for a larger market under the Cheeky Parrot label.
 We ran a successful Kickstarter campaign from May-June 2016, which helped to fund a special print run released in the North American market.
 Kickstarter backer and Australasian market copies have bonus features such as the magnet box with gold accents.
 The game’s setting is familiar to all Kiwis: the cavern of a sleeping dragon.
 How much treasure can you steal and secure before it wakes up?
 A rummy-style game, Hoard is for 2-6 players, age 6 and up.
 It was reprinted for the second time in late 2018.

 We worked with first-time designers Claire Ahuriri and James Dunning to bring Cat Capers to the market in late 2015.
 In this small board game, players take on the role of cats contending for the best adventures on offer on a suburban street (chase the postie or some home decorating, anyone?)

-Granny Wars has been our best seller so far, selling its first 1000 copies in New Zealand within two years of its release.
+Granny Wars has been a consistent seller for us; selling its first 1000 copies in New Zealand within two years of its release.
 We have reprinted it three times.
 It is a fast-playing game of secret identities and special senior tricks.
 Can you help your nana stay on top in the highly competitive town handcrafting competition?
 Granny Wars can be played by up to eight people.

-In 2016 we also helped Statistics Learning Centre to source games and teaching aids from our manufacturer in China.
+In 2016 we also helped Creative Mathematics (formerly Statistics Learning Centre) to source games and teaching aids from our manufacturer in China.
 We distribute the Dragon Games for them.
-It is the commercial version of the Dragonistics data cards used in New Zealand schools to teach about maths and statistics.
+It is their commercial adaptation of the Dragonistics data cards used in New Zealand schools to teach about maths and statistics.